Homotopy theory in a quasi-abelian category: Differential graded algebras

 \section{Differential graded algebras}

-In this section we will set up the homotopy theory of differential graded algebras in a quasi-abelian category.
-As in Section~\ref{dgm}, we will use the quasi-abelian category of complete bornological vector spaces as our primary example.
+In this section we will set up the homotopy theory of differential graded algebras in a Grothendieck quasi-abelian category.

+Let $R$ be a commutative monoid object in $C$ and let $\tu{dga}_R^C$ denote the category of monoid objects in $\dg_R^C$.
+The objects in $\tu{dga}_R^C$ will be called \textit{differential graded algebras} over $R$.
+As in Section~\ref{dgm}, we will use the Grothendieck quasi-abelian category of complete bornological vector spaces as our primary example.

-\begin{dfn} Let $\tu{dga}^{\born}_A$ denote the category of monoid objects in $\dg_A^\cborn$ endowed with its complete bornological tensor product.
+\begin{ex} Let $\tu{dga}^{\Born_k}_A$ denote the category of monoid objects in $\dg_A^{\CBorn_k}$ endowed with its complete bornological tensor product.
 We call objects in this category \textit{complete bornological dg-algebras} over $A$.
-Let $\cdga^{\cborn}_A$ denote the category of commutative monoid objects in $\dg_A^\cborn$ endowed with its complete bornological tensor product.
-We call objects in this category \textit{commutative complete bornological dg-algebras} over $A$. \end{dfn}
+Let $\cdga^{\CBorn_k}_A$ denote the category of commutative monoid objects in $\dg_A^{\CBorn_k}$ endowed with its complete bornological tensor product.
+We call objects in this category \textit{commutative complete bornological dg-algebras} over $A$. \end{ex}

 It follows from Proposition~\ref{smmc}, Lemma~\ref{cofibrant} and Theorem~4.1 of \cite{SS} that the category of (commutative) complete bornological dg-algebras is endowed with a combinatorial model structure induced from Proposition~\ref{projective}, ie. a fibration is a map if it is a fibration of complete bornological dg-modules and a weak equivalence if it is a weak equivalence of complete bornological dg-modules.
-In the spirit of Section~\ref{dgm}, we prove a general theorem which encompasses this model structure, together with analogous structures on the examples in Proposition~\ref{indcatqa} and Proposition~\ref{bornisgqa}, by proving that a model structure exists on the category of algebras in an arbitrary locally presentable quasi-abelian category.
+In the spirit of Section~\ref{dgm}, we prove a general theorem which encompasses this model structure, together with analogous structures on the examples in Proposition~\ref{snormgqa} and Proposition~\ref{bornisgqa}, by proving that a model structure exists on the category of algebras in an arbitrary Grothendieck quasi-abelian category.

 Let $C$ be a combinatorial symmetric monoidal model category and $D$ the collection of all morphisms in $C$ of the form